beilak/IntelligentTradingStrategies/docs/en/README.md

 - testing strategies with CPCV, WalkForward, and Backtesting;
 - comparing strategies by an aggregate score;
 - defining genetic-algorithm alphabets and generating new strategies automatically;
-- materializing the best GA candidates as Python code in the model registry.
+- materializing the best GA candidates as Python code in the model registry;
+- viewing T-Invest broker accounts and creating orders or stop orders through Execution;
+- managing users, roles, JWT sessions, and action logs through Tech System.

 ## Current Implementation Status

-The current version is a research and laboratory platform for forming, analyzing, testing, and generating trading strategies.
-It includes data infrastructure, UI, APIs, the strategy core, testing tools, and a GA generator.
-Production order execution, broker account management, risk-control services, and order-management modules can be implemented as separate extensions.
+The current version is a research and laboratory platform for forming, analyzing, testing, generating, and controlled execution of trading strategies.
+It includes data infrastructure, UI, APIs, the strategy core, testing tools, a GA generator, Execution, RBAC/JWT authentication, event logging, and an observability profile.
+Production risk limits and a fully automated order-management circuit must be configured and validated separately.